sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

-(I wouldn’t actually underline the word “higher” in real life, I’m just doing it to emphasise the point that “higher” corresponds to positive t values).
+(I wouldn’t actually underline the word “higher” in real life, I’m just doing it to emphasise the point that “higher” corresponds to positive *t*-values).
 On the other hand, suppose the phrasing I wanted to use has Bernadette’s class listed first.
 If so, it makes more sense to treat her class as group 1, and if so, the write up looks like this